Dry Eye Treatment

 Dry eye is the most prevalent eye disease in the developed world.
 The sources of dry eye come from virtually every activity that we participate throughout the day, from long hours of screen use, outside pollutant exposure, indoor lighting/air conditioning/heating, pets, medications, and various systemic diseases such as thyroid and arthritis.

 Dry eye can be managed through a variety of treatments ranging from less involved self-care to minor surgical procedures depending on the cause and severity of the disease.
-At your comprehensive eye exam, the doctor will diagnose and form a treatment plan customized to your level of need.
+At your comprehensive eye exam, the doctors will diagnose and form a treatment plan customized to your level of need.
 We specialize in the care of dry eye and are utilizing the most state of the art advanced techniques and procedures to achieve the best level of outcome for our patients.
 It is important to understand that dry eye is a chronic disease that must be maintained regularly for the most success.

 Signs and Symptoms of Dry Eye

 Persistent dryness, scratchiness and a burning sensation on your eyes are common symptoms of dry eye syndrome.
-These symptoms alone may be enough for your eye doctor to diagnose dry eye syndrome.
+These symptoms alone may be enough for your optometrists to diagnose dry eye syndrome.
 Sometimes, he or she may want to measure the amount of tears in your eyes.
 A thin strip of filter paper placed at the edge of the eye, called a Schirmer test, is one way of measuring this.

 Some people with dry eyes also experience a “foreign body sensation” – the feeling that something is in the eye.
 And it may seem odd, but sometimes dry eye syndrome can cause watery eyes, because the excessive dryness works to overstimulate production of the watery component of your eye’s tears.